Terms for Syriac Christians: Chaldo-Assyrian identity

 In modern political history, some attempts were made to overcome terminological divisions by creating some new, complex terms like: Chaldo-Assyrians or Assyro-Chaldeans.
-Those designations were aimed to provide a composite umbrella term, that would serve as a vessel for the promotion of an unified national identity.
-Term "Assyro-Chaldeans", as a combination of terms "Assyrian" and "Chaldean", was used in the Treaty of Sèvres, which spoke of "full safeguards for the protection of the Assyro-Chaldeans and other racial or religious minorities".
+Those designations were aimed to provide a composite umbrella term, that would serve as a vessel for the promotion of a unified national identity.
+The term "Assyro-Chaldeans", as a combination of the terms "Assyrian" and "Chaldean", was used in the Treaty of Sèvres, which spoke of "full safeguards for the protection of the Assyro-Chaldeans and other racial or religious minorities".

-Soon after the implementation of political changes in Iraq, a conference was held in Baghdad on 22–24 October 2003, attended by representatives of Christian communities, both Assyrian and Chaldean, adopting a resolution that proclaimed national unity under a composite name "Chaldoassyrians", with a distinctive spelling "ChaldoAssyrians".
-The proposed name was not accepted by major political factions in Iraq.
-In 2005, the new Constitution of Iraq was adopted, recognising Assyrians and Chaldeans as two distinctive communities (Article 125).
+Soon after the implementation of political changes in Iraq, a conference was held in Baghdad on 22–24 October 2003, attended by representatives of Christian communities, both Assyrian and Chaldean, adopting a resolution that proclaimed national unity under the composite name of "ChaldoAssyrians".
+The proposed name was not accepted by the major political factions in Iraq.
+In 2005, the new Constitution of Iraq was adopted, recognising Assyrians and Chaldeans as two distinct communities (Article 125).
 That constitutional provision was criticized by proponents of national unity.